start portlet menu bar

 Finally, making a large down payment lets you borrow less money to buy a home, which means you will pay less money in interest over the life of the loan.

-As more than one wise person has said, "When you buy a home you can’t afford, you don’t own the house—t.
-The house owns you."
+As more than one wise person has said, "When you buy a home you can’t afford, you don’t own the house—the house owns you."
 That’s why many financial advisors recommend you get a mortgage that is smaller than the maximum amount you might qualify for.

 One way to think about home affordability is to calculate your debt-to-income ratio (DTI).
 This is a simple formula that compares your gross monthly income to your monthly debt payments, including your mortgage payment—when you have one.
 For example, if you have $1,000 in debt payments each month, and your monthly income is $5,000, then your DTI is 20%.
 (That is, $1,000 ÷ $5,000 = 0.20 or 20%.)

-Your DTI is useful to know, because lenders often require maximum debt-to-income ratios no higher than 36% to 42% to approve a mortgage.
+Your DTI is important because lenders often require maximum debt-to-income ratios no higher than 36% to 42% to approve a mortgage.
 Calculating your DTI can help you understand how much home you might be able to afford and whether you might qualify for a mortgage to buy it.

 Keep in mind, that in the early years of your mortgage, much more of your monthly payment goes to paying interest than paying down the principal.
 That means that extra payments will probably make modest contributions to your wealth in the beginning.
 To learn more about how monthly mortgage payments work, see our article on mortgage amortization.